Coffee filters sizes, shapes and types can be confusing to both new and long term coffee enthusiasts and coffee lovers alike.

 How Does A Coffee Filter Work?

 The function and purpose of coffee filters are easy to understand.
-It is to permit hot water to flow with the dissolved flavor compounds of your coffee beans with the taste, aroma and color to remain in the coffee–water solution and prevent the grains of coffee, the fine coffee particles from making their way into your brewed coffee.
+It is to permit hot water to flow with the dissolved flavor compounds of your coffee beans with the taste, aroma and color to remain in the coffee-water solution and prevent the grains of coffee and fine coffee particles from making their way into your brewed coffee.

-It is essentially a membrane that allows the coffee–water solution to pass yet hold and pervent the coffee particles from passing through and getting into your coffee.
+It is essentially a membrane that allows the coffee-water solution to pass through yet holds and prevents the coffee particles from passing through and getting into your coffee.

 A fine example is a Chemex or drip coffee filter that holds in the coffee grounds as the coffee liquid passes and drips into the carafe below.